SystemsCyber/LangSec-SysML-Prototype/README.md

 # LangSec-SysML-Prototype

 This repository provides a rudimentary proof of concept (PoC) of the feasibility of using SysML models in Cameo to define message grammars and automatically generate secure parsers using ANTLR.
 It follows the LANGSEC principle of making input structure explicit, verifiable, and machine-readable.
+Further testing for a ROS1 project is also being added.....

 ## Description